JMoore11235/Gods-Unchained-EXP-Bot/README.md

 If the cursor goes to the center of the "Start" button, you are ready to use the bot!
 Otherwise, you'll need to edit the file and input your screen dimensions.
-Right click on the awk file to edit it (it should open in Notepad or the equivalent).
+Right click on the .ahk file to edit it (it should open in Notepad or the equivalent).
 Scroll all the way to the bottom of the file until you see:

 ;\*\*CHANGE THESE NUMBER TO MATCH YOUR SCREEN RESOLUTION\*\*